PARK HISTORY

 Tom Lee Park was expanded to its current size by the U.S. Army Corps of Engineers in 1991.

-The construction of a dike wall expanded the small, unremarkable patch of grass at the foot of Beale Street to the 31-acres we know today.
+The construction of a dike wall expanded the nine-acre, unremarkable patch of grass at the foot of Beale Street to the 31-acres we know today.
 For years, the park sat mostly empty with few trees, little shade and no amenities.

 Tom Lee Park under construction, 1991